Joaopmoliveira/CuranSDK/Curan/website/HumanRobiticsSDK/screenshots.md

 # Select a region of interest with the flange of the robot

+Although a trivial task, we wrote a software solution that shows you the pose of the robot in real time as you specify the region of interest in space you wish to reconstruct.

 # Do volumetric reconstruction in real-time with high fidelity and low latency

+Humans, similarly to control systems, trive with low latency solutions.
+We found that previous volumetric reconstruction techniques were unsatisfactory to our needs.
+Thus we wrote our own volumetric reconstructor, which is thightly integrated with Vulkan to improve latency of the display and the events in the real world.

 # Control the robot with Learning from Demonstration frame-works

+To encode behavior in the robotic system, we prove control systems that